 Here are five things you can do to make a real Christmas tree stay fresh for longer.

 1. Choose carefully

-Much like you do with fresh flowers or fruit and vegetables, assess the freshness of the Christmas trees on offer by feeling the pine needles for lush flexibility and give them a little tug to ensure they’re not already coming away from the branches.
-Check the base for a stem that’s still a little fleshy.
+Selecting a Christmas tree is much like buying fresh flowers or fruit and vegetables.
+It’s important to assess the freshness right from the start.
+To do this, feel the pine needles for lush flexibility and give them a tug to ensure they’re not already coming away from the branches.
+Inspect the base for a stem that’s still a little fleshy.
 This will indicate that the tree has only just been cut.

 2. Safe passage

 Prepare ahead for how to transport your tree home.
 Clear a roomy space in your car, have it delivered or borrow a vehicle large enough to fit a tree in favour of strapping it to the roof for the journey home.
 No matter how cool it looks on the road, wind wreaks havoc on the branches and will dry out and damage your tree before you can enjoy it.

 Like a cut flower, there is still benefit in providing a water source at the base of your tree to extend its life in your home.
 Trim the trunk with a hand saw to create a fresh cut to take up the water and fill your base, stand or bucket with a small supply to be topped up every few days.

 Options may be few for where to place your tree in your home but if possible, choose a spot where it wont be in direct sunlight or right under an air-conditioning unit.
 If you prefer to have your tree front and centre in a bay window, be prepared for the foliage to become a little fried and your tree to wither sooner.

 Decorating a tree can be one of the most enjoyable rituals of Christmas so set aside time to enjoy it with your family or friends.
 A nice way to come together and begin the Christmas cheer, make an afternoon or evening of it and ask the kids to help.